-The attached Site Plan indicates that 1 off-street loading space is proposed with the Project.
-The space near the Clubhouse is 12-ft. wide by 19-ft. deep and will have 12-ft. of vertical clearance, meeting Table 806-11 standards (see Exhibit 4).
+The attached Site Plan indicates that 2 off-street loading spaces are proposed with the Project.
+One loading space is near the Clubhouse and the other is located in the southern parking area.
+As required, each loading space is 12-ft. wide by 19-ft. deep and will have 12-ft. of vertical clearance, meeting Table 806-11 standards (see Exhibit 4).